Welcome to Protoball

-Our Pre-pro Baseball feature is a working database of several thousand clubs and games before 1871(mostly).
+Our Pre-pro Baseball feature is a working database of several thousand clubs and games, mostly in the Origins Era (before 1872).
 Its interactive maps may help you visualize the spread of baseball over time.
-It is designed so that individual club pages can link to the club's games, players, and field locations.
+It is designed so that individual club pages can link to a club's games, players, and field locations.
 For an example, see the Knickerbocker Club here.

 1859 Base Ball Players’ Pocket Companion